telerik/ajax-docs/controls/combobox/client-side-programming/overview.md

->note This approach does not affect Items loaded on demand - [by design they are lost after postback]({%slug combobox/troubleshooting/radcombobox-items-are-not-accessible-on-the-server-side-when-loading-them-on-demand%}).
+>note This approach does not affect Items loaded on demand.
+By design, they are [lost after postback]({%slug combobox/troubleshooting/radcombobox-items-are-not-accessible-on-the-server-side-when-loading-them-on-demand%}).
 >

 ## Getting All RadComboBox Instances on the Client-side

 **RadComboBox** exposes an array on the client-side that contains all **RadComboBox** instances.
-You can access this array using syntax like this:
+You can access this array using syntax like this: **Telerik.Web.UI.RadComboBox.ComboBoxes**.

-**Telerik.Web.UI.RadComboBox.ComboBoxes**

 If **RadComboBox** controls are embedded in another control, you can simply get these controls from the array using code like **Example 2.**